Skip to Content

 • Be careful not to pick a piece with a defect, crack, or holes

-• A darkly-colored amethyst usually has a greater value
+• A darkly-colored amethyst usually has a more excellent value.

 Following these tips will ensure that the quality and value of the geode are worth the price.

 Sometimes, uncracked geodes are also sold at a low price.
-Keep in mind that due to hollow crystal formation, geodes are usually lighter in weight compared to solid agates.
+Remember that due to hollow crystal formation, geodes are usually lighter than solid agates.

-This guide can also help you with how to choose and buy uncracked geodes.
+This guide can also help you choose and buy uncracked geodes.

 Conclusion

-I hope this article helps you determine the differences between dyed and naturally colored geodes, how and why geodes are dyed, and how you can pick a quality piece by being a little bit observant.
-Natural geodes that are bright and deep in color will usually be quite valuable and expensive.
+I hope this article helps you determine the differences between dyed and naturally colored geodes, how and why geodes are stained, and how you can pick a quality piece by being a little observant.
+Natural geodes that are bright and deep in color will usually be valuable and expensive.

-So, if you just want to pick some affordable decorative pieces that look beautiful, but don’t break the bank, check out some less expensive dyed geodes.
+So, if you want to pick affordable decorative pieces that look beautiful but don’t break the bank, check out some less expensive dyed geodes.

 TIP: Both geodes and thundereggs look like ordinary stones from the outside.
 Find out the main differences between geodes and thundereggs in the article below: